 The cost of using Wi-Fi on a cruise ship

 Because the process is much more complex, it is also a lot more expensive for anyone accessing the internet.
 Most cruise ships will charge you by the minute when you access their Wi-Fi.
 They may also offer packages based on time or data that allow you to save money if you’ll be using the internet a lot.
-Prices of 65-75 cents per minute are common, which can add up fast.

 A better alternative

-If you want to save money and avoid the frustration of slow and unreliable internet, then it is better to wait until you are docked near land or on an excursion on-shore.
+If you want to save money and avoid the frustration of slow and unreliable internet, then it is better to wait until you are docked near land or on an excursion on shore.
 But, even at this point, relying on your mobile data could be costly depending on where you are and what data plan you’re on.

-This is why we recommend travelling with a portable wireless hotspot.
+This is why we recommend traveling with a portable wireless hotspot.
 Even if you can’t use it while out at sea, it will make it easier to access nearby Wi-Fi connections when you are on or near land.
 This will be much more cost-effective and you’ll have unlimited access to fast and reliable Wi-Fi.